-- > monitor speed of work and on-task behavior; and
+- monitor speed of work and on-task behavior;

-- Provide outlines, study guides and guided notes to use when reading.
+- provide outlines, study guides and guided notes to use when reading; and

 - Alert student’s attention to key points with phrases such as, ‘This is important’; use highlighters or sticky notes in text.

 - Teach typing and allow him to do written assignments on the computer.